Arcdie/helsi-helper/README.md

-A service for optimizing a doctor's work
+A service for optimizing doctor's weekdays